 Top things to do along the Lake Superior Route

-Don’t miss experiencing these places along the scenic Lake Superior route in Ontario.
+Don’t miss experiencing these places along Ontario’s scenic Lake Superior route.

 Sault Ste.
 Marie